-Herein is a collection of life histories about being XXY from the experts themselves.
-The main theme we hope you come away with after reading is we are all individuals.
-Every XXY is an individual and has their own truth.
-We recognise that if you are an XXY, maybe some of what we say will resonate with you and then again, maybe none of it will.
+Herein is a collection of life experiences of being XXY from the experts themselves.
+The central theme we hope you come away with is that we are all individuals.
+Every XXY person has their own truth.
+If you are XXY, maybe some of what we say will resonate with you and then again, maybe none of it will.
 And that is OK.
-Please consider sharing your own truth with us and do not be intimidated or feel inadequate to the task.
-We wish to read what being an XXY means for *you* and no one can tell your story better than you!
-It is our hope that through reading the stories of these amazing people that everyone will open their minds to our diversity and realise there is nothing to fear when a doctor tells you that you are an XXY, your child is an XXY, or you are carrying an XXY baby.
+Please consider sharing your own truth with us and please do not be intimidated or feel inadequate to the task.
+We are here to help you realise your story and want to read what that means for you.
+In addition, we hope that through reading the stories of the amazing people who contribute that others will open their minds to our diversity and realise they have nothing to fear when a doctor tells them they are XXY, their child is XXY, or they are carrying an XXY baby.
 Come on in and read our stories.
 Get to know us here in this place where we are XXY.

 One experience that I remember (there are many) but the one main thing is not being believed by consultants – mainly orthopaedics – that there was something wrong with me.
 I was often told that it was impossible for me to have certain problems as they were more linked to women than men.
 They never bothered to check or read my notes – then they would have seen that my DNA or karyotype is 47XXY and that I carry an extra female chromosome.
 I was never believed and that pains me!
 I even went to see a psychiatrist off my own bat as I worked in a large hospital to put my mind at rest and was declared sane but my problems were of the body and not the mind.